Nazulka/WD-Buzzwords/README.md

 * The Search box's design has been inspired by this YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
 However, the code has been modified and adapted to the site's needs.
 I also have modified classes and added "Search" and "Refresh" buttons.

 **Welcome Section**
-* This section consists of a title and a paragraph text that explains the concept of the website.
+* This section consists of a title and a paragraph text that explains the purpose of the website.

 **Icon Boxes Section**
 * This section is made of two Materialize card-panels, with added Font Awesome Icons and call to action buttons.
 The first panel invites users to sign-up to the website and the second one guides users to the Glossary Page to browsw all terms.